eDuuck/Sev-Wasm-Study/README.md

 This repo has three main components

 - `sev-step-lib`  : The actual library with the features described above
 - `end2end-tests` : This contains a test suite, to verify that the different components of the library are working correctly on your system.
 It has two components: a client and a server.
 The server is intended to be executed inside as SEV (SNP) VM while the client is intended to run on the host system.
 The client uses the server to setup scenarios.
-For example it can request two pages the be written to in an alternating manner, which can then be used to verify the pagefault tracking functionality.
+For example it can request two pages to be written to in an alternating manner, which can then be used to verify the pagefault tracking functionality.
 The different tests are also a great starting place to explore the functionality of the library.
 - `example-apps`: Code for the following tools
   - `kaslr-attack`: Break KASLR by injecting an NMI and observing pagefaults as presented in [1].
   - `nemesis_main.c`: Binary for the nemesis experiments from the paper.